openbmc/openbmc/poky/documentation/ref-manual/features.rst

 -  *pcmcia:* Include PCMCIA/CompactFlash support.

+-  *pni-names:* Enable generation of persistent network interface names, i.e. the system tries hard to have the same but unique names for the network interfaces even after a reinstall.

 -  *polkit:* Include :wikipedia:`Polkit <Polkit>` support.

 -  *ppp:* Include PPP dialup support.

 -  *ptest:* Enables building the package tests where supported by individual recipes.
-For more information on package tests, see the ":ref:`dev-manual/packages:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.
+For more information on package tests, see the ":ref:`test-manual/ptest:testing packages with ptest`" section in the Yocto Project Development Tasks Manual.

 -  *pulseaudio:* Include support for